PaddlePaddle/PaddleOCR/ppstructure/docs/quickstart_en.md

 #### 2.1.5 Key Information Extraction

 Key information extraction does not currently support use by the whl package.
-For detailed usage tutorials, please refer to: [Key Information Extraction](../kie/README.md).
+For detailed usage tutorials, please refer to: [inference document](./inference_en.md).

 <a name="216"></a>
 #### 2.1.6 layout recovery